josephum/AccountingApp/README.md

 ### 1.2 Purpose of Document
-This is a Requirements Specification document for a new web-based accounting system.
+This is a Requirements Specification document for the new web-based accounting system.
 In the market there is a need for a new web-based accounting system.
 The accounting application will operate below main capabilities:
 1. Create users with ROOT, ADMIN, MANAGER, and EMPLOYEE roles
 2. ADMIN user will crud companies, clients, and vendors